Keto Chicken Soup

 Frequently Asked Questions

-This recipe yields 8 servings and each serving provides 2 grams net carbs.
-These carbs come predominantly from the carrots, so if you want a carb free soup, omit the carrots and replace them with extra celery.
+My recipe yields 8 servings, and each serving provides 2 grams of net carbs.
+These carbs come predominantly from the carrots, so if you want a carb-free soup, omit the carrots and replace them with extra celery.

-Adding raw chicken to soup is a fantastic way to give the soup an even better flavor, provided you allow it to simmer for at least 20 minutes.
-The longer you cook the soup, the more flavorful it becomes and the chicken falls off the bone.
+Adding raw chicken to the soup is a fantastic way to enhance its flavor, provided you let it simmer for at least 20 minutes.
+The longer you cook the soup (and the fattier cuts you use), the more flavorful it becomes, and the chicken falls off the bone.

 Keto Chicken Soup